uberto/kondor-json/README.md

 - Generating random values from the converters

-- Add some converters that use Jackson for simplify the adopting
+- Add some converters that use Jackson for simplify the migration/adopting

 - Add integration with Http4k for Lens